 Requests to waive the requirement for COMM 141x will be considered only if, in the opinion of the Communication faculty, the individual can show clear evidence of substantive experience in formal public speaking situations.
 If the past experience is seen as sufficient, the individual will be asked to:

 a) to provide a videotape (not an audiotape) of a past speaking situation, and

 b) to present a ten minute persuasive speech before at least two members of the Communication

-In either form, the speech must receive a grade of at least a B. The date for such speeches will be established each semester, at a single time during the 4th or 5th week of classes that is convenient to the faculty involved.
-For the Fall 2015 semester, that date will be Tuesday, November 3 at 1:00 pm in Gruening 402.
+In either form, the speech must receive a grade of at least a B. The date for such speeches will be established each semester, at a single time during the first month to six weeks of classes that is convenient to the faculty involved.
+For the Fall 2016 semester, that date will be Tuesday, September 20 at 1:00 pm in Gruening 402.
 If these requirements are all satisfied, the student’s petition to waive the Oral Communication requirement, given demonstration of experience similar to that gained in COMM 141x, will be approved.

 NOTE: Approval of a request to waive the Oral Communication Degree Requirement does not provide the student with credit for this course; it simply removes this specific requirement from his or her degree requirements.